MOSAICS-NIH/MOSAICS/README.md

-# MOSAICS
+## About MOSAICS

 MOSAICS is a collection of tools for characterizing membrane structure and dynamics within simulated trajectories.
 These tools are programmed in C++ and use the MOSAICS Analysis Template (MosAT) for reading trajectory data.

-The source code is organized as follows: First, the source code for MosAT-based tools is located in "src/MosAT/."
-Likewise, the source code for non-MosAT-based tools is located in" src/other_tools/," and header files are located in "src/headers/."
+## Getting started
 Installation instructions and documentation for using the tools can be found in mosaics_user_manual.pdf.
 Note that we provide a sample trajectory in the "examples/membrane_thickness/" folder so the user can reproduce much of the analysis shown in the user manual.
-Examples of the input files, such as selection cards and parameter files, are also included in the "examples/" folder.
+Example input files, such as selection cards and parameter files, are also included in the "examples/" folder.
 We also include scripts, mainly used for ploting data, in the "scripts/" folder.

+## Code layout
+The source code to MOSAICS is organized as follows:
+- Source code for MosAT-based tools is located in "src/MosAT/"
+- source code for non-MosAT-based tools is located in" src/other_tools/"
+- header files encompassing the MOSAICS library are located in "src/headers/"
+- files sourced from MDTraj that are used for reading GROMACS trajectories are located in "src/xdr/"
+- routines sourced from the GROMACS MD simulation package are located in "src/gmx_lib/"

+## License
-MOSAICS is licensed under the BSD-3-clause license, and additional details may be found in the "LICENSE" file.
+MOSAICS is licensed under the BSD-3-clause license, and additional details may be found in the "LICENSE" file; see also for licensing info for code sourced from GROMACS and MDTraj.

+##Citing MOSAICS
 Please cite Bernhardt N, Faraldo-Gómez JD, MOSAICS: A Software Suite for Analysis of Membrane Structure and Dynamics in Simulated Trajectories, Biophysical Journal (2022), doi: https:// doi.org/10.1016/j.bpj.2022.11.005.